protonemedia/laravel-splade-core/README.md

 ### Calling methods on the Blade Component

 If your Blade Component has a `public` method, you may call it from the template, either in the script or in the template.
 Splade Core detects the HTTP Middleware of the current page and applies it to subsequent requests.
-The only thing you have to do is add the `VueRef` attribute to the method:
+The only thing you have to do is add the `Vue` attribute to the method:

 ```php
 <?php